 Immanuel Christian Secondary School is a school that offers a Christian day school education for students in Grades 6-12.
-Our student population is currently 294 and can fluctuate +/- 10 students any given year.
+Our student population is currently 285 and can fluctuate +/- 10 students any given year.
 We draw our students from Lethbridge and surrounding communities with a mix of rural and urban families that also reflects the schools history but also it's future.
 New families continue to make our community more diverse due to the varied cultural, ethnic and denominational backgrounds they bring which allows our students to benefit from a broad worldview and richer conversations on what it is to live in God's world.

-Immanuel Christian Secondary can be best described as a school that is too big to be small and too small to be big which leads to considerable strengths along with challenges.
+Strengths: Immanuel Christian Secondary can be best described as a school that is too big to be small and too small to be big which leads to considerable strengths along with challenges.
 A tight knit community, there is a desire for the home, school and church to be in concert with one another as we look to educate our students within the values and character education of a biblical Christian worldview.
 We offer comprehensive and holistic programming that allows for our students to gain the academic learning and required courses for students to graduate with an Alberta High School diploma along with a full compliment of option/exploratory courses, fine arts and athletics opportunities.

-Offering a broad range of courses can be a challenge and we rely on a small teaching staff and their gifts and talents to develop and lead courses.
+Challenges: Offering a broad range of courses and we rely on a small teaching staff and their gifts and talents to develop and lead courses.
 We continue to look at offering new courses or adapt current ones to match student interests and needs.
 Our staff are very committed to their classes as we benefit from smaller class sizes and communication with home is encouraged and supported.

-Our school theme of CORE looks to guide our approaches to student learning and development of community and culture where we look for students to be Christ honouring, Open to growth, Room making and Excellence pursuing.
+Hopes: Our school theme of CORE looks to guide our approaches to student learning and development of community and culture where we look for students to be Christ honoring, Open to growth, Room making and Excellence pursuing.
+After two and a half years of challenges due to Covid-19 protocols and fractured community, we look to take deliberate steps towards building stronger school community as students, staff, parents and larger community, inviting all to become involved in athletics, fine arts, parent councils, fundraising and open houses.

 Immanuel Christian Secondary School is a place of becoming where students are seen as people in process in need of grace-filled teaching, direction and discipleship.
 We strive towards that goal.